Rubix982/Reliablee/README.md

 # Reliablee

-This repository is an RDT implementation for the purposes of creating a protocol over TCP that, (a) does TCP pipelining at sender and receiver where multiple packet are in flight, (b) Sequence and acknowledgement numbers will be based on number of bytes transferred, (c) Fast re-transmit functionality
+This repository is an RDT implementation for the purposes of creating a protocol over TCP that, (a) does TCP pipelining at sender and receiver where multiple packet are in flight, (b) Sequence and acknowledgement numbers will be based on number of bytes transferred, (c) Fast re-transmit functionality.

+Some aspects are still partially incomplete as requirements were changed in the latter phase of the assignment.

 ## Pipenv